danbev/learning-crypto/notes/firmware-sign-verifiy.md

 Certificate wrote in the file firmware.crt
 ```

-And to make verify using this information:
+And to verify using the bundle we can use the following command:
 ```console
 $ cosign verify-blob --bundle=firmware.bundle firmware.txt
 tlog entry verified offline